-A scene from the battle of the tribal political “Right” and the moral political “Left” has been playing out in real time in Portland, Oregon this Summer.
+A scene from the battle of the more tribe-driven political “Right” and the more equity-driven political “Left” has been playing out in real time in Portland, Oregon this Summer.
 As the citizens head into their 90th straight day of peaceful protests against police brutality, it seems like a good time to take a look at the way neuroscience and politics intersect.
 By now, you have likely heard of the Cambridge Analytica scandal leading up to and during the election in 2016.
 You have also likely heard of the Russian troll farms that were paid to sabotage the 2016 U.S. Presidential election.
 The idea that your technophobic great aunt’s indiscriminate quiz-taking and social sharing could be part of a vast weaponization of not just our personal data, but of how we think and how we interact with the world, was a sobering one for many.
 We could posit that the disinformation campaigns, social media manipulation, and cloaked psychological appeals to the tribal nature of the morally ambiguous and morally corrupt have done more to divide (and perhaps conquer) the United States (U.S.) than anything else in its history.

 Everything has a flip side, of course, and those same divisive social networks have been used to unify.
 In the case of the Portland protestors, storytelling in the form of memes, social sharing of live video feeds showing police brutality (directly countering the narrative of most police departments nationwide with irrefutable evidence of wrongdoing), and social planning for protests and events have all become an integral part of the activism and a large factor in why the protest has been sustainable.
 Seeing a Black man, crying for his mother, being murdered by a police officer via a nine-minute-long shaky cell phone video feed definitely serves as a nationwide (even global) catalyst that something needs to change.